It All Started Here

 And this story?
 It doesn’t end with a hook and a fadeout.

-At the heart of everything I’ve built is one simple truth: helping people has always been the mission.
+At the heart of everything I’ve built is one simple truth: music changes lives when people are given the opportunity to create, learn, and be heard.

 May God bless you.